 CapFinancial Partners, LLC, doing business as CAPTRUST Financial Advisors, (“CAPTRUST”) is a federally registered investment adviser with an affiliated broker that utilizes the clearing and custodial services of Pershing, LLC (“Pershing”).
-For many CAPTRUST advisory clients, Pershing provides custody, back-office and trade support, for CAPTRUST, so your account(s) and assets are maintained and custodied by Pershing; however, for some CAPTRUST advisory clients, your accounts and assets are maintained and custodied at Fidelity Institutional or Charles Schwab Institutional.
+For many CAPTRUST advisory clients, Pershing provides custody, back-office and trade support, for CAPTRUST, so for most CAPTRUST wealth advisory clients, account(s) and assets are maintained and custodied by Pershing; however, some CAPTRUST wealth advisory clients, have elected to have their accounts and assets are maintained and custodied at Fidelity Institutional Brokerage Services, Charles Schwab & Co., Inc., and/or TD Ameritrade.
+Plan clients’ assets are maintained at their respective custodians as selected by each plan client.
+However, Freedom401k plan clients accounts and assets are maintained and custodied at Fidelity Institutional Brokerage.

-Securities Industry regulations require each member firm to create and maintain a business continuity plan reasonably designed to meet its obligations to its clients or other counter-parties.
+In general, industry regulations require firms to create and maintain a business continuity plan reasonably designed to meet its obligations to its clients or other counter-parties.
 In accordance with these requirements, CAPTRUST has designed a business continuity plan to address possible scenarios in efforts to minimize any service impact to our clients.

 In keeping with the regulatory requirements, the business continuity plan for CAPTRUST is designed to address key areas of concern – including but not limited to the following: